What Do Connected Products Really Mean?

 When maintenance in the manufacturing world is reactive rather than proactive, manufacturers are stuck trying to identify what the issue is, how it can be repaired, and what it will cost.
 With predictive maintenance powered by industrial IoT solutions, all of those issues are alleviated.

-When machinery performance and function is monitored consistently, manufacturers can create a baseline.
+When machinery performance and function are monitored consistently, manufacturers can create a baseline.
 This baseline and the corresponding data empowers companies with the information they need to see any issue before it occurs.
 They can then schedule maintenance prior to downtime, which benefits them in that they:

 - Have the parts required for the job